jeffrey-xiao/papers/notes/viewstamped-replication-a-new-primary-copy-method-to-support-highly-available-distributed-systems.md

 ---
 geometry: margin=3cm
-title: Notes for ``Viewstamped Replication - A New Primary Copy Method to Support Highly-Available Distributed Systems''
+title: "Notes for ``Viewstamped Replication:  A New Primary Copy Method to Support Highly-Available Distributed Systems''"
 ---

 # Introduction